-Hold On - Can You Really Get a Nursing Degree Online?
+Can You Really Get a Nursing Degree Online?

 Absolutely you can!
 There are a whole host of online schooling options for nurses and APNs who are looking to further their careers.
 However, online nursing schools aren't right for everyone, and there are a number of things you should keep in mind before you dive straight into applying to programs.

 To help you get started, we spoke with these two nursing experts: